What is an API?

 Do you need coding knowledge to work with APIs in an LMS?

-While some level of coding knowledge can be beneficial for advanced use cases, many LMS platforms offer user-friendly interfaces for configuring and utilizing APIs without requiring extensive coding skills.
-Basic understanding of how APIs work can help administrators and educators make the most of these integrations.
+While some coding knowledge can be beneficial, many LMS platforms offer user-friendly interfaces for configuring APIs without extensive coding skills.

 LMS / Glossary